dipamsen/MDNotes/Chemistry/AcidsBasesSalts.md

   Non metallic oxides are acidic in nature.
 For example, $\ce{CO2}$ dissolved in water gives carbonic acid.

-  When a base reacts with a non-metal oxide, both neutralize each other resulting in production of respective salt and water.
+  When a base reacts with a non-metal oxide, both neutralise each other resulting in production of respective salt and water.

   $\ce{Base + {Non-Metal} Oxide -> Salt + Water}$

   - $\ce{Ca(OH)2 + CO2 -> CaCO3 + H2O}$
   - $\ce{2NaOH + CO2 -> Na2CO3 + H2O}$

-## 3 Neutralization
+## 3 Indicators

+Substances which show the acidic or basic behaviour of other substances by change are indicators.

+**Types of Indicators**:

+- Natural Indicators
+- Synthetic Indicators
+- Olfactory Indicators
+- Universal Indicator

+### Natural Indicators:

+Indicators obtained from natural sources are natural indicators.
+Eg: Litmus, Turmeric, Red Cabbage, China Rose

+- **Litmus**

+  Litmus is obtained from Lichens.
+The solution of litmus is purple in colour.
+Litmus paper comes in red and blue colors.

+  Acids turns blue litmus paper red and bases turn red litmus paper blue.

+- **Turmeric**

+  Turmeric is yellow in colour.
+Turmeric solution or paper turns reddish brown with base.

+- **Red Cabbage**

+  The juice of red cabbage is purple in colour.
+It turns reddish with acids and greenish with bases.

+### Olfactory Indicators

+Substances which change their smell when mixed with acid or base are olfactory indicators.

+- **Onion**

+  Paste or juice of onion loses its smell when added with base.

+- **Vanilla**

+  The smell of vanilla vanishes with base, but its smell does not vanish with acid.

+### Synthetic Indicators

+Indicators that are synthesized in laboratory are synthetic indicators.

+**Phenolphthalein** is a colourless liquid.
+It turns pink with a base.

+**Methyl Orange** is originally orange in colour.
+It turns red with acid and yellow with base.

+## 4 Dilution and Neutralizarion

+### Dilution of Acids and Bases

+The concentration of hydrogen ion in an acid and hydroxide ion in a base, per unit volume, shows the concentration of an acid or base.

+By mixing acid to water, the concentration of $\ce{H+}$ per unit volume decreases.
+Similarly, by addition of base to water, the concentration of $\ce{OH-}$ per unit volume decreases. **The process of adding acid or base to water in order to decrease its concentration is called dilution.**

+> The dilution of acids and bases is **exothermic**.
+Thus acid/base is always added to water, and not the _vice versa_.
+>
+> If water is added to a concentrated acid or base, a lot of heat is generated, which may cause **splashing out of acids and bases** and may cause severe damage as concentrated acid and base are highly corrosive.

+### Neutralisation Reaction

-An acid neutralizes a base when they react with each other, and respective salt and water is formed.
+An acid neutralises a base when they react with each other, and respective salt and water is formed.

 $$\ce{Acid + Base -> Salt + Water}$$